tsunami416604/azure-docs.hu-hu/articles/service-bus-messaging/service-bus-management-libraries.md

        SubscriptionId = SettingsCache["SubscriptionId"]
    };
    ```
-3. Állítsa be a `CreateOrUpdate` a megadott értékek a paramétereket:
+3. Állítsa be `CreateOrUpdate` a paramétereket a megadott értékekre:

    ```csharp
    var queueParams = new QueueCreateOrUpdateParameters()